 In kinematics, the limbs or segments of the body are assumed to rotate about the joints, with no translational, or sliding, movement.
 While this is not strictly correct, it offers a usable approximation of the actual joint motion.
 The joint serves as an axis (a line around which something can rotate), and associated with the axis is a plane, (like a sheet of paper perpendicular to the axis), in which the rotational movement takes place.

 Borrowing from mathematics, the location of the body is defined in a three-dimensional coordinate system.
-Using this system and anatomic position, the three axes and their associated planes are defined.
+Using this system and anatomical position, the three axes and their associated planes are defined.

 The anatomic position is important in defining several concepts of location with respect to the body: